Working Holiday Program

 - A passport that includes a personal identification number and which is valid for at least 15 months on the date the visa is issued

-- A valid round trip ticket or sufficient resources to purchase one
+- A valid round trip ticket

 - Proof that applicants possess the equivalent of 2.500 EUR by submitting a certificate of their bank stating the current balance or by submitting their credit card (valid for the period of the stay), together with the last credit card statement